 3. to introduce students to specialised debates in past and recent literature around the interpretation of European art of this period;

 4. to raise student awareness of different methods of approaching the discipline through analysis of chosen texts;

-5. to stimulate students to develop skills in written communication through essay and oral communication, class presentations and debate in seminars.
+5. to stimulate students to develop skills in communication through assignments and seminars.